RICHMOND LAND TRUST

 One of Richmond's unique and prized assets is the section of Swamp Road often referred to as the "cathedral," where the tree canopy forms an arch over the road, unmarred by utility poles and tree trimming.
 To partially protect this section, the Trust negotiated a bargain sale purchase of 28 acres on the west side of Swamp Road from James and Barbara Mihalke and a conservation restriction given by the Boynton family on 73 acres that starts along the east side of Swamp Road and extends across East Road to Osceola Road.

 Over the years, the Trust has installed four benches at scenic vistas along popular hiking/walking routes in town.
 One is at the Hollow Fields Reserve parking lot on Perry's Peak Road and commemorates Ron and Judith Shaw's donation of the land for the reserve.
-There was a second on added in memory of Stephen and Lenore Congdon.
+There is a second one added in memory of Stephen and Lenore Congdon.
 The third, at the intersection of East and Reservoir Roads, offers panoramic views over the expansive meadows of the former Malnati farm.
 This bench remembers Nancy Hull, a talented artist, gardener, and passionate conservationist.
 A bench at the corner of Sleepy Hollow and East roads offers a lovely vista of one of the Boynton family fields and the Taconic Range.
-Many acres of the Boynton farm land have been protected from development with conservation restrictions.
+Many acres of the Boynton farm land have been protected from development with a conservation restriction.